Prerequisites: Python + an IDE (a code editor)

 Now you have finished creating your first Generative Function, the next step is to connect to the app to start generating designs.

-Start up a local function server
+Start a function server

-Run the following command from a terminal at the root of your repository or in the folder your Generative Function is in:
+Run the following command from a terminal at the root of your repository or in the folder your Generative Function is in

-If you want the server to automatically restart when you make changes to your function, you can remove the --no-reload
+When you make changes to your function, manually stop the server (Ctrl + C) and run the above command again.
+If you want the server to automatically restart when you make changes to your function, you can remove the --no-reload option or use --reload, but on Windows this is known to cause issues so we recommend using --no-reload.

 To learn more, see the concepts section.